 Caleb is nice, but I can’t let him in.
 I’ll get hurt again.
 I just really hope I can become friends with Tia again.
 I doubt it, though.

 But, I also have a secret.
 No one know about this secret.
 It’s dangerous, too.
 It can kill people.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, redrose_13Write a Review